glejnhithi/azure-k8s-service/05-Kubernetes-Secrets&ConfMap&Environment/README.md

 #Kubernetes - ConfigMaps

 ## Step-01: Introduction
-- Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
-- Storing confidential information in a Secret is safer and more flexible than putting it directly in a Pod definition or in a container image.
+- A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+- Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 - A ConfigMap is not designed to hold large chunks of data.
 The data stored in a ConfigMap cannot exceed 1 MiB.
-If you need to store settings that are larger than this limit, you may want to consider mounting a volume.
+- If you need to store settings that are larger than this limit, you may want to consider mounting a volume.

 ## Step-02: Create Config Map (alias cm)
 ### Create Kubernetes ConfigMap manifest